techlead-simas-2023/sitodo-starter/README.md

 ```

 We recommend [IntelliJ IDEA](https://www.jetbrains.com/idea/) Community Edition
 as the IDE for developing the project.
-Other IDE or text editor such as Eclipse
+Other IDE or text editors, such as Eclipse
-and Visual Studio Code might work, but we may not be able to help troubleshoot
+and Visual Studio Code, might work.
+However, we may not be able to help troubleshoot
 any IDE-related issues.
 In addition, we include IntelliJ-specific **run configurations**
 in the codebase that will add shortcuts for running the test suites and coverage
 reporting from within IntelliJ.